veer-s88/Basic_DA_Projects-/README.md

 https://public.tableau.com/app/profile/veer1463/viz/Covid_Data_Analysis_16316636189810/Dashboard1

 3. I then cleaned data from the nashville housing dataset using SQL.
 The SQL queries used to perform the cleaning operations are shown in the Data_Cleaning_Nashville_Housing file and the raw dataset used is seen in the csv file.

+4. The final project invovled the movies dataset found in the movies.csv file.
+I used this dataset to find correlations between the different features and gross revenue column.
+Visualisations were created using matplotlib and seaborn.
+The notebook for this project can be found in the Movie Correlation Project notebook file.